leonard-seydoux/arrayprocessing/README.md

 # Array processing

-Analaysing seismic data with array processing tools.
+Analysing seismic data with array processing tools.

 The package is divided into modules listed here and shown in the scheme below:
 * __data.py__ : get and pre-process seismic data